Post

 git push

-• After I open the MR (PR on GitHub) — same branch, more pushes
+• After I open the MR — same branch, more pushes

 • The MR tracks the remote feature branch.